It looks as if this rack has been tweaked slightly. See a comparison below.September 2019

 Our Analysis and Test Results

 This bike rack is an economical support arm style hitch mount rack that uses the frame as a primary attachment point.

 Ease of Everyday Use

 This model has a low loading height and does not require removal of wheels.
 Loading bikes with traditional front triangles is relatively easy, but loading small bikes, full suspension bikes, or other bikes with non-traditional front triangles is frustrating and in some cases impossible.
-The cradles are not adjustable on the horizontal supports like the ones used by the Thule Apex Swing 4-Bike, making spacing bikes difficult.
+The cradles are not adjustable on the horizontal supports, making spacing bikes difficult.
 The straps used to secure the bikes are nylon with plastic buckles and are impossible to get tight enough to prevent excessive movement.
 Allen recommends the use of a strap (not included) to secure the bikes to the bottom bracket to prevent movement.
 This is another step that decreases ease of use while increasing the contact points and the likelihood your bikes could be damaged in transport.

 Ease of Removal and Storage

 Once assembled, the rack easily slides into a 2" hitch receiver.
 This model is secured to the vehicle using a No Wobble hitch bolt that requires two ¾" wrenches to install.
 The No Wobble bolt is of limited use for preventing rack wobble in the receiver.
 No matter how tight we got the bolt, play existed on all of our test vehicles.
 An anti-sway or no wobble bolt is a great feature employed by the Editors' Choice Thule T2 Pro, but the one included with this particular model, the Deluxe 4, doesn't work.